tomeshnet/toronto-community-network/communications/email-templates/new-contributor.md

 **Step 1** We use GitHub as a place to keep our files, and to track who is working on which project tasks.
 You can find tasks associated with each working group [here](https://github.com/tomeshnet/toronto-community-network/projects/1) for an idea of how this works.
 Please register on GitHub and send us your username so we can invite you to the working group(s).

 **Step 2** The most important part of a community network is the community, and we'd like to spend regular face time where possible, to hang out and to work together.
-Please indicate your general availablity for standing meetings for the working group(s) where you would like to partcipate:
+Please indicate your general availability for standing meetings for the working group(s) where you would like to participate:

 - [Communications and Community Engagement](https://www.when2meet.com/?9397727-snnPz)
 - [Network Planning, Design and Operations](https://www.when2meet.com/?9397732-hLOdX)